Wygston's House, Leicester

 The ground floor windows to the hall originally had colourful stained glass panels.
 There were 28 panels, depicting Biblical scenes, heraldic symbols, and images of leading figures linked to the history of Leicester.
 The 'Wygston Glass' panels are a very rare example of domestic stained glass from the medieval period.
 Most stained glass was used in churches, and it is very unusual to find examples used in a private house.
 Glass panels from the collection are on display at the Jewry Wall Museum and the Newarke Houses Museum.

 Several of the windows bear the initials RW for Roger Wygston.
 At least that is the prevailing theory.
 Another theory has been put forward that RW is simply WR reversed, and stands for William Rowlat, another successful merchant who served as Mayor of Leicester twice.

 The medieval core of Leicester was once filled with timber-framed buildings like this, but now only Wygston's House and nearby Guildhall remain.
-The guilds of Corpus Christi and St Geore had their hals nearby, so it is possible that Wygston's House had a guild connection, which may have helped spare it from destruction when other, more opulent timber-framed houses were demolished.
+The guilds of Corpus Christi and St George had their halls nearby, so it is possible that Wygston's House had a guild connection, which may have helped spare it from destruction when other, more opulent timber-framed houses were demolished.